MohamedBechirMejri/MohamedBechirMejri/README.md

 - 👋 Hi, I’m @MohamedBechirMejri
 - 👀 I’m interested in ...
 Web Development Currently (Websites..) and software development (like mobile apps...) in the near future...
 - 🌱 I’m currently learning ...
-ReactJS
+Ruby on Rails
 - 💞️ I’m looking to collaborate on ...
-HTML, CSS, and JavaScript projects
+ReactJS, NodeJS, TailwindCSS, Sass, Typescript and JavaScript projects
-- 📫 How to reach me ... **_SOON_**
+- 📫 How to reach me: [Email](mailto:mohamedbechir.mejri.dev@gmail.com)

 <!---
 MohamedBechirMejri/MohamedBechirMejri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.